alvarodorado35/WeatherAPI/README.md

 ## Delete Data
     - DELETE /weather?latitude={lat}&longitude={long}
         Deletes the corresponding entry from the database.

+## Kafka Integration

+This project utilizes Apache Kafka to handle messaging between the producers and consumers of weather data.

+### Requirements

+- Docker
+- Docker Compose

+### Installing Kafka

+To start Kafka, run the following commands in the root of the project:
+    docker-compose up -d

+This will start the Kafka and Zookeeper services.
+You can access Kafdrop at http://localhost:9000/ to view the messages in Kafka.

+### Sending Messages

+When a GET request is received at the /weather endpoint, a message is sent to the my-Topic topic containing the latitude, longitude, and the corresponding temperature.

+### Running the Consumer
+To verify that messages are sent correctly, you can run the consumer:

+    java -jar SpringBootConsumer-0.0.1-SNAPSHOT.jar

+You should see messages in the console indicating that the data has been received.
+    - Example message
+        INFO 18332 --- [ntainer#0-0-C-1] c.k.c.SpringBootConsumer.model.Consumer  : #### -> Consumed message -> Latitude: 36.72016, Longitude: -4.42034, Temperature: 27.5

 ## Contributions
 If you would like to contribute, please fork the repository and submit a pull request.